parmes/parmes/solfec/examples/time_series.rst

 Time series
 ===========

-This is example illustrates the :ref:`TIME_SERIES <solfec-user-times>` functionality in Solfec.
+This example illustrates the :ref:`TIME_SERIES <solfec-user-times>` functionality in Solfec.
 The input files for this example are located in the `solfec/examples/time--series <https://github.com/tkoziara/solfec/tree/master/examples/time-series>`_ directory.
 These are: